OfirTheOne/ogn-snackbar/README.md

-# Angular6 Ui Snackbar-Component Service
+# Angular 6 Ui Snackbar-Component Service

 **At this point compatible with Angular v6**